mozerpol/learningRISC-V/instructions/SW/README.md

 ### SW
 **SW** - store word, it's a pseudoinstruction.
-This instruction saves value from any register to any address in memory. he easiest way to explain how it works will be an example.
+This instruction saves value from any register to any address in memory.
+The easiest way to explain how it works will be an example.
 Imagine this code:
 ``` assembly
 sw x1, 0x20, x8
 ```